wwymak/udacity-selfdrivingcar-nd/CarND-Behavioral-Cloning-P3/README.md

 #### Train/validation data
 After reading in all the image paths and corresponding steering angles, I used the `train_test_split` function from sklearn to shuffle the training data and to hold back 10% as the validation data.
-(There are enough images from the 3 datasets that 10% validation data should be sufficient and it would benefit the network from having extra training data)
+(There are enough images from the 3 datasets that 10% validation data should be sufficient and it would benefit the network from having extra training data).
+I didn't use testing data in this project as the ultimate test of whether the model is successful or not is whether the car can stay on the track, and given that not all image-steering angle pair has the most optimal steering angle for that image, even a very low test error might not be the most useful metric to have.

 ## Usage
 ### Packages required